Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach: Introduction

-Inspired by the above methods, this paper proposes a hybrid classical-quantum machine learning approach to Graph Neural Network embodiment.
-Compared to the existing quantum algorithm for graph-structured data \cite{qgnn}, our method is scale-free and able to utilize the features of nodes.
+Motivated by the above methods, this paper proposes a hybrid classical-quantum machine learning approach to Graph Neural Network embodiment.
+Compared to the existing quantum algorithm for graph-structured data, our method is scale-free and able to utilize the features of nodes.
 Additionally, we ground the GNN framework in the physical elements of quantum computing, i.e. qubits.

-Our main contributions are summarized as follows: \begin{itemize}[topsep=0in,leftmargin=0em,wide=0em] \item [1)] A novel quantum-classical hybrid machine learning algorithm for graph-structured data is proposed, namely Decompositional Quantum Graph Neural Network (DQGNN), which utilizes tensor product and unitary matrices to implement GNN theoretical framework.
-Due to the unitary matrix only needs a control rotation angle, i.e. variational parameter, DQGNN achieves similar performance with only 1.68\% parameters compared with the least parameters GNN model, DGCNN~\cite{zhang2018end}. \item [2)] We design a decompositional processing strategy and provide experiment results to show the effectiveness of this strategy.
-By exploiting this strategy, the DQGNN can handle larger-sized graph-structured data with a fixed-sized quantum device, via the efficient use of qubits.
-In the current situation where the number of physical qubits is limited, this is an important feature of our method. \item [3)] A trainable method for mapping data from a Euclidean space to a Hilbert space is proposed.
-It can maintain distance relations and reduces information loss during the mapping. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item [1)] A novel quantum-classical hybrid machine learning algorithm for graph-structured data is proposed, namely the Ego-graph based Quantum Graph Neural Network (egoQGNN).
+It utilizes the tensor product and unitary matrice representations to implement the theoretical framework of the GNN.
+Due to the fact that the unitary matrix only requires the specification of a rotation angle, i.e. the variational parameter, the egoQGNN achieves a similar performance but with only 1.68\% of the parameters when compared with the GNN model with the least parameters, DGCNN~\cite{zhang2018end}. \item [2)] We design an ego-graph decompositional processing strategy to decompose a large graph into small ego-graphs which can be handled by existing small-sized quantum devices.
+By exploiting this strategy, the egoQGNN can handle larger-sized graph-structured data with a fixed-sized quantum device, via the efficient use of qubits.
+In the current situation where the number of physical qubits is limited, this is an important feature of our method. \item [3)] A trainable method for mapping data from a Euclidean space to a quantum Hilbert space is proposed.
+This can both maintain distance relations and also reduces information loss during the mapping. \end{itemize}